VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 by sending the message or canceling.
 Clearly you can't put the popup in the same outlet as the other pages.

-Until now, you've defined a single outlet and you've nested child routes under that outlet to group routes together.
+Until now, you have defined a single outlet and nested child routes under that outlet to group routes together.
 The router only supports one primary unnamed outlet per template.

 A template can also have any number of named outlets.